mrVectorz/jira_status_automation/README.md

 This script will automatically:
 - Create a Python virtual environment if needed
 - Install all Python and Node.js dependencies
+- Verify all dependencies are correctly installed
-- Start both backend and frontend servers
+- Start both backend and frontend servers with comprehensive logging

 **Default ports:**
 - Backend: `http://localhost:8000`